shiliu-egg/COFT.github.io/index.md

 </div>

-We illustrate the whole algorithm of COFT with Algorithm 1.
+We illustrate the algorithm of Our Scorer with Algorithm 1.

 <center>
     <img style="border-radius: 0.3125em;